kimwoct/brain-storm/docs/user-stories.md

 Then: System identifies affected staff based on regions
 And: Generates WhatsApp message template with file link
 And: Coordinator sends WhatsApp to affected staff
-And: For Critical priority: Firebase web push sent as in-app alert
+And: For Critical priority: Web push notification sent as in-app alert
 And: Notification appears in staff's portal inbox
 And: System tracks who viewed the file
 And: System tracks who confirmed receipt